William Hickey (memoirist): India and Jamaica

-Upon arriving in India, Hickey was expected to join the British East India Company army as an officer cadet, but he was put off the prospect when he learned that the pay was "too contemptible to afford the common necessaries of life".
+Upon arriving in India, Hickey was expected to join the British East India Company army as an officer cadet, but he was put off when he learned that the pay was "too contemptible to afford the common necessaries of life".
 He got back on the Plassey to return to England.
-The ship travelled on first to China, of which he gives an account in his memoirs.
-His father was less than pleased at his return.
-After Hickey reverted to his old ways, his father sent him to Jamaica to take up as a lawyer, with a warning that if he failed he could expect no further help — indeed, his father would no longer even receive him.
-Once in Jamaica he found that, because of limits imposed on the numbers of attorneys allowed to practice, he would not be able to make a living as a lawyer there.
+The ship travelled first to China, of which he gives an account in his memoirs.
+His father was less than pleased at his return and, after Hickey reverted to his old ways, sent him to Jamaica to work as a lawyer, with a warning that if he failed he could expect no further help — indeed, his father would no longer even receive him.
+Upon his arrival in Jamaica, Hickey discovered that there were limits imposed on the numbers of attorneys allowed to practice, and he would not be able to make a living as a lawyer there.
 He returned to England, "with considerable regret", leaving about five months after his arrival, on 17 April 1776, arriving back on 14 June.

 Through his various connections, including Edmund Burke, he arranged to be accepted as a lawyer in Bengal, a feat which restored his father's goodwill towards him.
 He departed for Bengal from Portsmouth on 1 May 1777 and called in, en route, at Cape Town.
 On 12 November 1777 Hickey, aged 28, was "entered on the Roll" as "Solicitor, Attorney, and Proctor of the Supreme Court" in Bengal.
 He prospered in those roles.
 In April 1779 he set out to return to England, charged by the English inhabitants of Calcutta to deliver, at their expense, a petition to Parliament in England that they should be entitled to trial by jury.
-After a difficult journey travelling via Cape Town and Holland he arrived back in England, at the port of Harwich, on 28 June 1780.

 In October he first met and later took up with a demi-mondaine, Charlotte Barry, who was then aged 18 and with whom he fell in love.
 He offered to marry her; she refused marriage, but agreed to live with him as his partner.
 The couple then travelled together to India when Hickey was 32 in 1783.
 Charlotte did not survive long, dying on Christmas Day 1783, aged 21.

 Hickey established himself in the legal profession, managing to obtain a series of lucrative posts, including Under-Sheriff and Clerk to the Chief Justice.
 Some while after Charlotte's death he took an Indian mistress, Jemdanee, who was locally considered to be his wife.
-She bore him a son in 1796, but died in childbirth.
+They had a son in 1796, but Jemdanee died in childbirth.
 The couple's son died a few months after her.